foretspaisibles/bsdowl/README.md

 the directives and a few helper scripts are installed:

     # ./configure --prefix=/usr/local
-    # make all
+    # make -r all
-    # make install
+    # make -r install

-Ensure that `/usr/local/bin` is listed in the path for each system user.
-Ensure that `/usr/local/share/mk` is listed in the search path for your compatible make program, this is usually done by adding the line
+To let BSD Make know about bsdowl, you then need to ensure that `/usr/local/bin` is listed in the path for each system user and that `/usr/local/share/mk` is listed in the search path for your compatible make program, this is usually done by adding the line

-    .MAKEFLAGS: -I/usr/local/share/mk
+    .MAKEFLAGS: -I /usr/local/share/mk

 To the file `/etc/make.conf`.